ran-sama/firefox-preferences/README.md

 # firefox-preferences
 This repository is simply selecting better default parameters for [built-in anti-fingerprinting](https://searchfox.org/mozilla-central/source/toolkit/components/resistfingerprinting/RFPTargets.inc) features and re-enabling old UI and UX features that advanced users like.
-It also disconnects from services such as "safebrowsing", which are unecessary if you are using just Firefox and uBlock Origin, which already provide great online safety.
+It also disconnects from services such as "safebrowsing", which are unnecessary if you are using just Firefox and uBlock Origin, which already provide great online safety.

 ## How it works